Worcestershire sauce: Lea & Perrins

 The Lea & Perrins brand was commercialised in 1837 and continues to be the leading global brand of Worcestershire sauce.

 On 16 October 1897, Lea & Perrins relocated manufacturing of the sauce from their pharmacy in Broad Street to a factory in the city of Worcester on Midland Road, where it is still made.
 The factory produces ready-mixed bottles for domestic distribution and a concentrate for bottling abroad.

 In 1930, the Lea & Perrins operation was purchased by HP Foods, which was in turn acquired by the Imperial Tobacco Company in 1967.
 HP was sold to Danone in 1988 and then to Heinz in 2005.

-U.S. version of Lea and Perrins

-The U.S. version is packaged differently from the British version, coming in a dark bottle with a beige label and wrapped in paper.
-Lea & Perrins USA claims this practice is a vestige of shipping practices from the 19th century, when the product was imported from England, as a measure of protection for the bottles.
-The producer also claims that its Worcestershire sauce is the oldest commercially bottled condiment in the U.S. The ingredients in the US version of Lea And Perrins also differ somewhat, in that the US version uses distilled white vinegar as opposed to the malt vinegar used by the UK and Canadian versions.
+Some sizes of bottles sold by Lea & Perrins in the United States come packaged in dark glass with a beige label and wrapped in paper.
+Lea & Perrins USA explains this practice as a vestige of shipping practices from the 19th century, when the product was imported from England, as a measure of protection for the bottles.
+The producer also claims that its Worcestershire sauce is the oldest commercially bottled condiment in the U.S. The ingredients in the US version of Lea & Perrins also differ somewhat, in that the US version (which include distilled white vinegar, molasses, sugar, water, salt, onions, anchovies, garlic, cloves, tamarind extract, natural flavourings, and chili pepper extract) replaces the malt vinegar used by the UK and Canadian versions with spirit vinegar.

 Brazil and Portugal

-In Brazil and Portugal it is known as molho inglês ('English sauce').
+In Brazil and Portugal, it is known as molho inglês ('English sauce').